 Florida-based Republic Metals had a blow-up of its late last year.

 The firm’s problems kicked off in April when an internal audit revealed nearly $100 million in physical metals at its Miami facility could not be accounted for.
 Banks withdrew lines of credit on the news and a deal to sell the company’s assets was not completed in time to avoid a bankruptcy filing in November.

 Republic Metals’ considerable production capacity has been offline for three months now.
 Whether the plant and equipment will be purchased and put back into production remains uncertain.

-These developments leave the bullion markets in vulnerable condition.
+These developments leave the bullion markets in a vulnerable condition.
 Demand for fabricated silver rounds and bars ticked higher in December.
 The effect on premiums was immediate and dealers are now quoting lead times for some products.